-- request a letter from the Co-op Office detailing the conditions of co-op participation and employment.
-This letter will ask that the Work Authorization Permit be valid until the completion of all three co-op work terms.
-It must be included in the above application package.
+A letter from the Co-op Office detailing the conditions of co-op participation and employment will be required and can be available on request.
+It must be included in the application package.

 There is no fee for Work Permit applications within internship or co-op programs.

 Once International students have secured a Co-op position, a Social Insurance Number must be obtained.
 Information on the process can be found on the Government of Canada website.
-Applications can be submitted at any Service Canada Centre with the required douments.
 This should be done as soon as a Co-op placement has been secured.
-International students are not permitted to begin a work term without a SIN number.
+International students are not allowed to begin a work term without a SIN number.

 Canadian federal government policy dictates that international students are only allowed to work for federal departments and agencies if no students with Canadian citizenship are available.
 International students may apply for federal government co-op positions in the regular recruitment process but must indicate their international student status in their cover letter.

 If you have any questions or need any assistance to complete your application, please contact the International Centre for Students, located at 541 University Centre or give them a call at 204-474-8501 to set up an appointment to see a Student Advisor.